HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 - Container repository API: https://hvpublic.azurecr.io
 - Container repository data endpoint: https://hvpublic.westus2.data.azurecr.io

-Please make sure these are in communication allow lists if applicable or required by your network security policy.
-The container repository endpoints are used by both the Docker and the Podman deployments.
+Please make sure these are in the communication allow lists, if applicable or required by your network security policy.
+Both the Docker and Podman deployments use the container repository endpoints.

 ### Data Collector to assets

 Please ensure the Data Collector can reach the targeted assets on the applicable ports for your site.
-Below is a list of the default ports the Data Collector will use; other ports can be used if needed.
+Below is a list of the default ports the Data Collector uses; you can use other ports if a Hyperview Administrator configures them while setting up discoveries.

 | Protocol        | Port             | Credential Requirements                |
 | --------------- | ---------------- | -------------------------------------- |